Cannabinoids for Dogs & Cats

 While CBD and other non-intoxicating cannabinoids have been found to be safe and well-tolerated by pets, it’s important to note that not all CBD pet products are created equal.
 When choosing a CBD product for your pet, it’s important to do your research and choose a reputable brand that uses high-quality, lab-tested ingredients. (wink, wink)

 In addition, it’s important to speak with your holistic veterinarian before giving your pet any new supplement or medication, including cannabinoids.
-Your vet can help you determine the appropriate dosage for your pet and can also monitor your pet’s response to the supplement.
+Your vet can help you learn about cannabinoids and determine the appropriate cannabis dosage for your pet and can also help monitor your pet’s response to the supplement.

 The links below will provide the many benefits of each cannabinoid and how they work along with a variety of scientific references.
 We hope this information helps!